paulplant/xdrip4ios_docs/docs/connect/cgm.md

 Go to the **Bluetooth** tab and choose **CGM** as your **Device Type**, press **OK**.

+If you already have a Libre 2 connected, add a second Libre 2 CGM device and continue reading.
+Once connected to the new one, you can delete the previous Libre 2 CGM.

-If you already have a previous CGM added, you will get a warning to say that you can only have one CGM device added at a time.
+If you already have a previous CGM added (not a Libre 2), you will get a warning that says that you can only have one CGM device added at a time.
 Please delete the previous device and try again.

 <img src="../CGMDelete.png" style="zoom:58%;" />